14ksmith/period_tracking_app/readme.md

 ### Installation/Setup

 Setup of Period Tracker is quick and easy.
-Before running the program, first install the required packages by running `pip3 install requirements.txt`.
+Before running the program, first install the required packages by running `pip3 install -r requirements.txt`.

 ### Running Period Tracker